 Your menstrual cycle, like most things, is not one dimensional.
 It requires that you work with it in all ways, including in the kitchen.

-And when you focus on adding in the right ingredients at the right time of the month, you’ll be able to see endless benefits: less PMS, more energy, better mood and so much more.
+And when you focus on eating the right foods at the right time of the month, you’ll be able to see endless benefits: less PMS, more energy, better mood and so much more.

-P.volve Integrative Health Coach & Lead Trainer Alexia sat down with Vanessa Rissetto, Registered Dietician to talk about those benefits and how Phase & Function will help guide what’s on your plate throughout every phase of your cycle.
+This Q&A with Registered Dietician Vanessa Rissetto addresses all the benefits of a menstrual cycle diet and how the P.volve Method and Phase & Function help guide what’s on your plate throughout every phase of your cycle.

 Menstrual Cycle Diet Tips

-How to eat for each stage of your cycle
+How to eat for each stage of your menstrual cycle

 Foods to eat during the menstrual phase